oletizi/avi-docs/src/site/docs/16.2.2/avi-vantage-openshift-installation-guide/index.md

 </figcapture>
 </figure>

 Above example uses 172.50.0.0/16 subnet assuming kube-proxy is enabled.
-To use the service subnet (172.30.0.0/16) for east-west traffic, <a href="replace-kube-proxy-in-openshift-environment-with-avi-vantage">disable kube-proxy</a>.
+To use the service subnet (172.30.0.0/16) for east-west traffic, <a href="/docs/16.2.2/replace-kube-proxy-in-openshift-environment-with-avi-vantage">disable kube-proxy</a>.

 <figure class="thumbnail wp-caption alignnone"> <a href="img/Fig8.png"><img class="wp-image-11596" src="img/Fig8.png" alt="Fig8" width="650" height="436"></a>
 <figcapture> Step 8.
 Create NorthSouth network and add subnet with static IP range for IPs to be used by north-south virtual services.